bhegazy/bhegazy.github.io/content/aws-security-specialty-certificate/index.md

 Practice tests are lifesavers.
 Start by taking one to figure out your strengths and weaknesses.
 Study the areas you struggle with, then take another practice test.
 Keep repeating this process to refine your understanding and boost your chances of acing the exam.

-I recommend [Tutorials Dojo Practice tests](https://tutorialsdojo.com/courses/aws-certified-security-specialty-practice-exams/) as the explaination is very clear and helpful.
+I recommend [Tutorials Dojo Practice tests](https://tutorialsdojo.com/courses/aws-certified-security-specialty-practice-exams/) as the explanation is very clear and helpful.

 <br>

 ## Set a Deadline and Book Your Exam

-As I mentioned in my previous [post](https://billhegazy.com/aws-solution-architect-professional-certificate/), and would like to emphasize here because it's so important, scheduling your exam upfront is a great strategy for overcoming procrastination.
+As I mentioned in my previous [post](https://billhegazy.com/aws-solution-architect-professional-certificate/), and would like to emphasize here that it's so important, scheduling your exam upfront is a great strategy for overcoming procrastination.
 Although it's scary to set a date without knowing when you'll be ready, it actually helps you allocate time to study.

 <br>